-If the file is not a standard ReqIF file but ReqEdit can import it a popup will notify the user.
-Import wizard will be started and after a couple steps the file will be opened.
+If the file is not a standard ReqIF file but ReqEdit can import it, a popup notifies the user.
+Import wizard starts and completes the steps to open file.

 Multi ReqIF Archives

-If the opened document is an archive format .reqifz or .zip and contains multiple ReqIF files a popup notification will let the user select the files to open
+If the opened document contains multiple ReqIF files (is an archive format .reqifz or .zip) a popup notification allows the user to select the files to open.

-In case of any ReqIF errors, ReqEdit will try to identify the errors and using XML Editor Add-on, the errors can be corrected.
+In case of any ReqIF errors, ReqEdit identifies the errors.
+Use XML Editor Add-on to correct.

 ReqEdit follows ReqIF standard on all levels.
 It will display contents of ReqIF files from structural to attribute definitions.